Skills and Approaches

 skippers, and moths).

 With my supervisor S. Robbins and colleagues A.B.
 Schilling and B.N.
-Tweedy, we have an article titled "Recruiting, Hiring, & On-Boarding Non-MLS Liaison
+Tweedy (now a science librarian at UC Davis), we have an article titled "Recruiting, Hiring, & On-Boarding Non-MLS Liaison

 Librarians: A Case Study" in Library Leadership & Management (2022).
-This paper is based on A, B, and my experience joining OU Libraries' under Sarah's supervision in 2018 and what we felt libraries hiring candidates like ourselves might want to know about recruiting researchers.
+This paper is based on our experiences joining OU Libraries' under Sarah's supervision in 2018 and what we felt libraries hiring candidates like ourselves might want to know about recruiting researchers.

 Interdisciplinary collaborations as a librarian